summanlp/docs/gensim-tutorial/tutorial.md

 This module adds to gensim an automatic summarization feature.
 The algorithm used to obtain the summaries is a [variation](https://github.com/summanlp/docs/raw/master/articulo/articulo-en.pdf) of [TextRank](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).

+Because this module uses an extractive approach (the generated summary will be a collection of the most relevant sentences in the text), the provided text must be well punctuated so that it can be split in sentences.

 Basic usage
 -----------